Jonah Goldberg and Stephen Hayes resign from Fox News, protesting 'irresponsible' voices like Tucker Carlson – KION546

 A version of this article first appeared in the “Reliable Sources” newsletter.
 You can sign up for free right here.

 Every month or so, while conversing with sources at Fox News, I express surprise that Jonah Goldberg and Stephen Hayes are still employed by the network.
-The two men are reality-based conservative thinkers who refused to capitulate to Donald Trump.
-Unfortunately, Fox viewers rarely got to hear from them.
-This year they were booked by the network’s producers so rarely that their contracts could be likened to golden handcuffs.
+After all, the two men are reality-based conservative thinkers who refuse to capitulate to Donald Trump.
+Unfortunately, Fox viewers rarely get to hear from them.
+They are booked by the network’s producers so rarely that their contracts could be likened to golden handcuffs.

 New York Times media columnist Ben Smith, who broke the resignation news on Sunday, called up Carlson for reaction, and the trollish host naturally celebrated, saying “our viewers will be grateful” that Goldberg and Hayes are gone.
 But the conservative movement will suffer for it.